SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 [[SRGLetterboxService sharedService] disable];
 ```

 This will disable all application-wide features, removing the media from the control center and lock screen as well.
-Any playback currently made via Airplay and picture in picture will automatically be cancelled.
+Any playback currently made via AirPlay and picture in picture will automatically be cancelled.

 At any time, you can call the _enable_ method again with a new controller to enable application-wide services for it.
-This will automatically disable these services for any controllers which might already benefit from them.
+This will automatically disable these services for any controllers which might already benefit from them, and enable them for the new one.

 ### Picture in picture